neilgee/genesischild/readme.md

 For an online visual:
 http://themes.wpbeaches.com/genesischild/
 Areas are highlighted to show boundaries and full width wraps these colors are commented out in the CSS.
+Only difference is the main home page 3 modules are now stacked in the theme, Home Top, Home Middle and Home Bottom.

 ###Menus
 - Primary Menu is positioned in Header Right Widget Hook and set to Primary Location